 If you are wanting to download Cricut Design Space onto your iPhone or iPad, then you will just need to go to the Apple App Store, search for “Design Space”, and it should be the first option to pop up.
-Download it like you normally would.
+Download it like you normally would for any app.

-Any project that you create in Design Space can be saved to the Cloud.
-You just need to make sure you save your project – that button is in the top right hand corner.
+Any project that you create in Design Space can be saved to the Cloud or to your computer.
+You just need to make sure you save your project – that button is in the top right-hand corner.

 This allows you to view your project on any device where you are logged in.